Yuning-J/PatchRank/README.md

   <h3 align="center"> PatchRank: Multi-Level Explainable Vulnerability Patch Ranking</h3>
   <p align="center">
    This project presents a comprehensive framework for risk aggregation and vulnerability prioritization tailored for complex systems, such as industrial control systems (ICS), IoT environments, and enterprise networks.
 Our method employs a graph-based approach to model system dependencies and attack paths, enabling a multi-level analysis that captures both asset and component-level risks.
+If you use this tool in your academic work, you can find the citation in the end.

   </p>
 </p>